ortus-docs/redis-cache/essentials/pub-sub.md

 <h2>Finished publishing messages</h2>
 ```

-The return of the `redisPublish()` function is a numeric indicating how many subscribers received the message.
+The return of the `redisPublish()` function is numeric indicating how many subscribers received the message.

 ### Subscribe Example